 How to care for hearing aids?

 The better they are looked after the longer hearing aids will last.
 Unless hearing loss increases, hearing aids can last for anything between 3 to 6 years.
-A wider range of hearing loss is covered by behind-the-ear devices because they can be programmed.
+Behind-the-ear devices cover a more comprehensive range of hearing loss because they can be programmed.
 Some tips that manufacturers recommend:

 - They come with cleaning instructions and these must be followed carefully.